gloveboxes/AltairEverywhere/README.md

 The project introduces computer fundamentals with a climate sustainability theme and software development.
 The Altair project can run standalone and is a fantastic safe way to explore machine-level programming, Intel 8080 Assembly programming, along with C and BASIC development.
 All the source code is provided under an MIT License.

-Optionally, the project integrates with free cloud services from [Open Weather Map](http://openweathermap.org) weather and pollution services, along with [Azure IoT Central](https://azure.microsoft.com/en-au/services/iot-central/), and [Azure Anomaly Detection Cognitive Service](https://azure.microsoft.com/services/cognitive-services/anomaly-detector/).
+Optionally, the project integrates with free cloud services from [Open Weather Map](http://openweathermap.org) weather and pollution services and [ThingsBoard](https://thingsboard.io/) for telemetry and control.

 ## What you'll learn